drakkan/sftpgo/README.md

 ## Google Cloud Storage backend

 Each user can be mapped with a Google Cloud Storage bucket or a bucket virtual folder, this way the mapped bucket/virtual folder is exposed over SFTP/SCP.
 This backend is very similar to the S3 backend and it has the same limitations.

+To connect SFTPGo to Google Cloud Storage you need a credentials file that you can obtain from the Google Cloud Console, take a look at the "Setting up authentication" section [here](https://cloud.google.com/storage/docs/reference/libraries) for details.

+You can optionally specify a [storage class](https://cloud.google.com/storage/docs/storage-classes) too, leave blank to use the default storage class.

 ## Other Storage backends